zephyrproject-rtos/zephyr/doc/kernel_v2/other/event_logger.rst

 Retrieving Kernel Event Data
 ****************************

-Applications are required to implement a fiber for accessing the recorded event messages in both the nanokernel and microkernel systems.
+Applications are required to implement a cooperative thread for accessing the recorded event messages.
 Developers can use the provided API to retrieve the data, or may write their own routines using the ring buffer provided by the event logger.

 The API functions provided are: